Search for heavy Majorana neutrinos in same-sign dilepton channels in proton-proton collisions at $\sqrt{s} =$ 13 TeV: Introduction

 In this paper, a new search for \N in the $\Pe \Pe$, $\mu\mu$, and $\Pe \mu$ channels is presented using CMS data collected in 2016 at $\sqrt{s} = 13\TeV$.
-We search for events with two isolated leptons with the same electric charge, with the presence of either a) two or more jets, b) exactly one jet, or c) at least one wide jet.
+The enhancement of the signal cross section for $\sqrt{s} = 13\TeV$ compared to $\sqrt{s} = 8\TeV$ is dependent on \mN.
+For the cases when \mN is small, \ie, less than 100\GeV, the enhancement of the cross section for signal is similar to that for the background, while at \mN above 1\TeV the increase is nearly an order of magnitude larger than for the background.
+The improvement in sensitivity of this analysis, when compared to the 8\TeV analysis, is therefore expected to depend on \mN.
+We search for events with two isolated leptons with the same electric charge, with the presence of either a) two or more jets, with no wide jet, b) exactly one jet, with no wide jet, or c) at least one wide jet.
 We look for an excess of events above the expected SM background prediction by applying selection criteria to the data to optimize the signal significance for each mass hypothesis.
 Heavy Majorana neutrinos with a mass in the range of 20 to 1700\GeV are considered.
-There are three potential sources of SS2$\ell$ backgrounds: SM sources in which two prompt SS leptons are produced (a prompt lepton is defined as an electron or muon originating from a $\PW$/$\PZ$/$\gamma^{*}$ boson or $\tau$ lepton decay), events resulting from misidentified leptons, and opposite-sign dilepton events (\eg, from $\PZ \to \ell^{+} \ell^{-}$, $\PW^{\pm} \PW^{\mp}\to\,\ell^{+}\nu\ell^{-}\overline{\nu}$) in which the sign of one of the leptons is mismeasured.
+There are three potential sources of SS2$\ell$ background: SM sources in which two prompt SS leptons are produced (a prompt lepton is defined as an electron or muon originating from a $\PW$/$\PZ$/$\gamma^{*}$ boson, \N, or $\tau$ lepton decay), events resulting from misidentified leptons, and opposite-sign dilepton events (\eg, from $\PZ \to \ell^{+} \ell^{-}$, $\PW^{\pm} \PW^{\mp}\to\,\ell^{+}\nu\ell^{-}\overline{\nu}$) in which the sign of one of the leptons is mismeasured.
 The last source is negligible for the $\mu \mu$ and $\Pe \mu$ channels.